-3. Press I or I to select the desired Background Image or color.
+3. Press • or • to select the desired Background Image or colour.

 Note: Your Image Vars may be different than the one displayed.

 Note: To create Background Image Vars, use the free TI Connect[TM] CE software to convert and send images to your TI-84 Plus CE graphing calculator.